 Additionally, we extend this analysis to gene elements, such as introns and promoter regions and seven other gene categories, including housekeeping and imprinted genes.
-Figure 4 shows the enrichment of AS SNVs in elements closely related to a gene model, namely enhancers, promoters, CDS, introns and untranslated regions (UTR).
+Figure 4 shows the enrichment of allele-specific SNVs in elements closely related to a gene model, namely enhancers, promoters, CDS, introns and untranslated regions (UTR).
 In general, ASE SNVs are more likely found in the 5’ and 3’ UTRs, suggesting allele-specific regulatory roles in expression in these regions.
 On the other hand, intronic regions seem to exhibit a dearth of allele-specific regulation.
-For SNVs associated with allele-specific expression (ASE), a slightly greater enrichment in 3’ UTR than 5’ UTR regions might be, in part, a result of known RNA-seq bias.31,32 For SNVs associated with allele-specific binding (ASB), we also observe an enrichment in the 5’ UTRs.
+For SNVs associated with allele-specific expression (ASE), a slightly greater enrichment in 3’ UTR than 5’ UTR regions might be, in part, a result of known RNA-seq bias.36,37 For SNVs associated with allele-specific binding (ASB), we also observe an enrichment in the 5’ UTRs.
 This is in line with an enrichment of ASB SNVs in promoters, suggesting functional roles for these variants found in TF binding motifs or peaks found near transcription start sites to regulate gene expression.
 However, we see variable enrichments of ASB SNVs in the peaks of particular TFs such as POL2, SA1 and CTCF in promoter regions, while depletion in others, such as PU.1 (Figure 4, Supp file 3).
 These differences might imply that some TFs are more likely to participate in allele-specific regulation than others.
 Overall in CDS regions, there is a general depletion of ASE SNVs but enrichment of ASB SNVs.

-We also specifically investigated gene categories known to be involved in monoallelic expression (MAE)33,34, namely imprinted genes,35 olfactory receptor genes,36 the major histocompatibility complex (MHC),37 immunoglobulin genes and genes associated with T cell receptors.38 As expected, most of the MAE gene sets have been found to be significantly enriched in both ASB and ASE SNVs (except for ASB SNVs in MHC).
-We additionally include a list of genes found to experience random monoallelic expression (RME) in a study by Gimelbrant et al (2007)39, and we show that the category is only enriched in ASE SNVs.
-Interestingly, there is a depletion in ASE SNVs for the constitutively expressed housekeeping genes (Figure 4).

-Variants affecting TF occupancy in TF binding motifs

-<insert text here>

-Rare variants and purifying selection in AS SNVs
+Rare variants and purifying selection in allele-specific SNVs

 To assess the occurrence of ASB and ASB SNVs in the human population, we consider the population minor allele frequencies (MAF).
-Table 1 shows the breakdown of the accessible and AS SNVs in six ethnic populations (we combined the results for CHB and JPT) and allele frequencies.
+Table 1 shows the breakdown of the accessible and allele-specific SNVs in six ethnic populations (we combined the results for CHB and JPT) and allele frequencies.
 Yoruba from Ibadan, Nigeria (YRI) contribute the most to both ASE and ASB variants at each allele frequency category.
-The number of rare AS SNVs (MAF ≤ 5%) is about two folds higher in the YRI than the other European sub-populations of comparable (CEU, FIN) or larger (TSI) population sizes (see Methods for full explanation of population abbreviations).
-However, the percentage of AS SNVs (in accessible SNVs) remain fairly consistent.
-In general, rare variants do not form the majority of all the AS variants.
-Nonetheless, we observe a shift of the allele frequency spectrum towards very low allele frequencies in AS SNVs (compared to accessible, non-AS SNVs), peaking at MAF ≤ 0.5% (Figure 5).
+The number of rare allele-specific SNVs (MAF ≤ 5%) is about two folds higher in the YRI than the other European sub-populations of comparable (CEU, FIN) or larger (TSI) population sizes (see Methods for full explanation of population abbreviations).
+However, the percentage of allele-specific SNVs (in accessible SNVs) remain fairly consistent.
+In general, rare variants do not form the majority of all the allele-specific variants.
+Nonetheless, we observe a shift of the allele frequency spectrum towards very low allele frequencies in allele-specific SNVs (compared to accessible, non-allele-specific SNVs), peaking at MAF ≤ 0.5% (Figure 5).